fleuralice/discord-docs/README.md

 The previous "merge with" behavior is still achievable via an explicit `allOf`.

 Additionally, my schemas contain a `flags` property that lists the flags for some numbers.
+If the `type` is `string`, then these `flags` will be `string`s (or more precisely: bigints).
+Otherwise if the `type` is `integer`, then these `flags` will be `integer`s.
 I should figure out if I should actually do this: either the flags need to exclude anything which isn't a combination of them or I should drop the concept.
-I guess alternatively they should be metadata, in which they should allow for descriptions too!
+I guess alternatively they should be metadata, in which case they should allow for descriptions too!